Hdoc1509/nvim-config/README.md

 - **g:browser**: Binary name of your favorite browser.
 Default to `firefox`.

-You can add or change these global variables in `init.vim`.
+You can add or change these global variables in `core/globals.lua`.

 ## Git integration